-Recovery Learning and Assessment: Recovery learning will be critical to wellbeing.
+Recovery Learning and Assessment: Recovery learning will be critical to well-being.
 How do we support personalized recovery learning through assessment of, for, and as learning?

 - Use backward design to ensure effective assessment.
 First select focussed educational goals, then develop a plan based on where, when, and what is being taught.
-Using the plan, identify what student success will look like and then determine assessment criteria - Provide students with a variety of opportunities to demonstrate their learnings: providing opportunities for students to choose from a range of activities with similar knowledge and skills - Use formative assessment to establish where individual students are and be responsive to data you collect from observations, conversations, reflective writing, and/or assignments - Co-construct learning opportunities, experiences, and goals with students discussion about activities, inclusion, social harm, equipment management, fair play, and hygiene practices to stop the spread of COVID-19
+Using the plan, identify what student success will look like and then determine assessment criteria. - Provide students with a variety of opportunities to demonstrate their learnings: providing opportunities for students to choose from a range of activities with similar knowledge and skills. - Use formative assessment to establish where individual students are and be responsive to data you collect from observations, conversations, reflective writing, and/or assignments. - Co-construct learning opportunities, experiences, and goals with students.